pschou/go-cbc3/README.md

 designed to do 3DES and needs to work with hardware which does only DES, one can set two keys equal and get a single DES.
 This is not the same as CBC3.

-CBC3 - is tripling Cipher Block Chaining mode agnostic of the block cipher underneath.
+CBC3 - is a tripled Cipher Block Chaining mode agnostic of the block cipher underneath.
 Unlike 3DES vs DES, the notable differences starts with there are two sets of IVs which inserted into a CBC3, the first set is applied to the three block ciphers and used to generate the block ciphers, and the second set